thekimsplustwo/VanCityPropertyPulse/README.md

 ## **Project Task Requirements**

 ### Minimal Requirements
 ✅ **1.
-Display a list of properties:**
+Display a list of properties**
 - As a potential home buyer, I want to see a list of properties with basic information like address, price, number of bedrooms, etc. so that I can get a quick overview of available listings in Vancouver.

 ✅ **2.
-Display property's detailed information such as price and location:**
+Display property's detailed information such as price and location**
 - As a potential home buyer, I want to click on a property and see all details like description, photos, map location, etc so I can determine if it meets my criteria.

 ✅ **3.
-Implement user interface for searching and filtering through listings:**
+Implement user interface for searching and filtering through listings**
 - As a potential home buyer, I want to search listings by location, number of bedrooms, price range etc. so I can narrow down the listings to those matching my criteria.
 <br><br>

 ### Standard Requirements

 ✅ **1.
-Implement a feature for users to save their favorite properties:**
+Implement a feature for users to save their favorite properties**
 - As a potential home buyer, I want the ability to favorite and unfavorite properties by clicking a button and view my favorited listings in a separate section so that I can easily track and access properties I'm interested in.

 ✅ **2.
-Incorporate a user authentication system:**
+Incorporate a user authentication system**
 - As a potential home buyer, I want to easily log in and out of my account so I can keep it personalized.

 ✅ **3.
-Provide users with the nearby properties of the selected property:**
+Provide users with the nearby properties of the selected property**
 - As a potential home buyer, I want to click a button on a property to view nearby listings so I can see other available options near that location.

 ✅ **4.
-Provide users with the nearby properties of their location:**
+Provide users with the nearby properties of their location**
 - As a potential home buyer, I want to get the list of properties nearby my location based on my profile setting so that I can have a better judgment on the vicinity.

 ✅ **5.
-Implement a feature for users to compare properties' attributes such as price, the number of bedrooms/bathrooms, etc:**
+Implement a feature for users to compare properties' attributes such as price, the number of bedrooms/bathrooms, etc**
 - As a potential home buyer, I want to be able to compare the prices, number of bedrooms, number of bathrooms, square footage, and other attributes of different properties so that I can easily see which homes match my criteria and preferences.

 ✅ **6.
-Share properties through Social Network Sites:**
+Share properties through Social Network Sites**
 - As a potential home buyer, I want to be able to share property information that I am interested in with my friends so that I can make informed decisions on my target property and get more involvement from my friends.
 <br><br>

 ### Stretch Requirements ###
 ✅ **1.
-Implement an interactive Chatbot to allow users to quickly navigate to appropriate pages and content through an intuitive conversational interface.**
+Implement an interactive Chatbot to allow users to quickly navigate to appropriate pages and content through an intuitive conversational interface**
 - As a home buyer, I want to interact with a chatbot that asks me qualifying questions and provides custom links so that I can easily find relevant information.

 ✅ **2.
-Integrate with a map API to display a property's location on a map.**
+Integrate with a map API to display a property's location on a map**
 - As a home buyer, I want to be able to compare the prices, number of bedrooms, number of bathrooms, square footage, and other attributes of different properties so that I can easily see which homes match my criteria and preferences.

 ⚠ **3.
-Visualize properties' locations on a single map.**
+Visualize properties' locations on a single map**
 - As a home buyer, I want to view listed properties plotted on an interactive map so that I can easily see where each home is located relative to amenities, landmarks, and boundaries.
 <br>** progress: building on coordinators of properties(latitude, longitude) to be rendered, need to communicate with the listing API.

 ✅ **4.
-Compare prices of properties in the selected area.**
+Compare prices of properties in the selected area**
 - As a home buyer, I want to view and compare the listing prices of properties in my desired neighborhoods so I can understand the market and price ranges in those areas.

 ⚠ **5.
 Walk And Distance Score**
 - As a home buyer, I want to see walk scores and distance to amenities like schools, parks, and shopping for properties I'm considering so that I can evaluate accessibility and convenience when making a decision.
-<br>** progress: cross-site iframe issue on the deployed application
+<br>** progress: cross-site iframe issue on the deployed application.

 ❌ **6.
 Implement AI Chatbot with NLP model to interact with users in natural language**
 - As a home buyer, I want to interact with a smart chatbot that understands natural language so I can get customized assistance through intuitive conversational exchanges.